 I have the privilege of representing the 40,000 people- children, adults, families, seniors and veterans of Needham, Dover and precincts 1 and 2 in Medfield.
 As a mother, wife, nurse, community volunteer, local elected leader and concerned citizen on a wide variety of community initiatives, I share the concerns and issues of the people of my district and our Commonwealth.

 Like everyone these days, I wear many hats.
-I presently serve as the Chair of the Joint Committee on Mental Health, Substance Use and Recovery.
+I presently serve as the Vice Chair of the Joint Ways and Means Committee.
 I have served on the Legislature’s major health committees including: Public Health and Healthcare Financing.
-I also had the opportunity to serve as Chair of the Elder Affairs Committee and the Vice Chair of the Joint Committee on Education.
+I’ve also had the opportunity to serve as Chairs of the Elder Affairs Committee as well as Chair of the Mental Health, Substance Use and Recovery Committee and as the Vice Chair of the Joint Committee on Education.
 I share the concerns of the people of my District about a myriad of issues including, education, economic development, healthcare, transportation, energy and social justice.

 I strive to choose and engage in work with my head, heart and hands.
 The best example I can offer of this method is my commitment to individuals with developmental disabilities, their families and communities, and the many people who comprise the workforce engaged with these individuals in a variety of settings.
 With her Dad, three siblings and me, my daughter has traveled the path of diagnosis, early intervention, school, day programs, including camp and work (some paid, some volunteer).
 For several of her childhood years, I was also the Health Supervisor at one of the local Chapters of The Arc for adult participants in the Day Habilitation Program.